epam/ai-dial-rag-eval/README.md

   - "ctx" refers to 'context'
   - "ans" refers to 'answer'
   - "gt" refers to 'ground truth answer'
+  - "fct" refers to 'facts'
-- "ctx_ans_inference" and "ans_gt_inference" values of 1.0 mean our answer can be derived directly from the context and the ground truth answer, respectively.
+- "ctx_ans_inference" of 1.0 means our answer can be fully derived from the context.
-- "gt_ans_inference" of 0.5, denotes that the ground truth answer can only be partially inferred from our answer.
+- "ans_gt_inference" of 0.5 means the ground truth answer is only partially entailed by our answer.
+- "gt_ans_inference" of 1.0 means our answer can be fully derived from the ground truth answer.
+- "ans_fct_inference" of 0.5 means only half of the ground truth facts are entailed by our answer (the Pacific Ocean fact is missing).
+- "fct_ans_inference" of 1.0 means our answer can be fully derived from the ground truth facts.

 ## Recommended models